Iron Deficiency Symptoms You Should Never Ignore

 All life requires iron.
 Humans use it to make, among other things, hemoglobin and myoglobin, proteins that help store and carry oxygen throughout our bodies.

 Our iron supply needs to be continually replenished with food.
-Good sources include meat, fish, egg yolks, beans, nuts and dark-green vegetables.
+Good sources of iron include meat, fish, egg yolks, beans, nuts and dark-green vegetables.
+(Here are more iron-rich foods worth adding to your diet.)
 You can boost your intake further by cooking in a cast iron pan: you’ll be eating microscopic pieces of your skillet along with your meal, but your body can use them.
 Iron supplements are another possibility; as their name suggests, they’re intended as an addition to a nutritious diet when necessary, not a substitute for it.
+(Find out how to clean cast iron pans if you want them to last forever.)

 There are two main types of dietary iron: heme (from meat only) and non-heme (found in both animal and plant sources).
 “Heme iron is well absorbed by the body,” says Agnès de Sesmaisons-Lecarré, a member of the European Food Safety Authority’s nutrition unit.
 “By contrast, the absorption of non-heme iron is strongly influenced by interactions with other meal components.”
 For instance, the muscle tissue in meats or foods rich in vitamin C, such as oranges and tomatoes, can increase its absorption.

 The body keeps some iron in reserve.
 However, sustained low intake or low absorption can lead to anemia, which is a lack of healthy red blood cells for carrying oxygen.
-The possible symptoms include fatigue, shortness of breath, a feeling of being cold, headache, irritability, dizziness, or a paling of the skin.
+Possible iron deficiency symptoms include fatigue, shortness of breath, a feeling of being cold, headache, irritability, dizziness, or a paling of the skin.
 It’s important to address iron deficiency anemia (diagnosed through blood tests) because it can lead to heart problems in the long run.

 Iron deficiency anemia can also be a sign of an underlying condition such as celiac disease, inflammatory bowel disease, or colorectal cancer.
 Because iron is shed with blood leaving the body, other people with a heightened risk include menstruating women and frequent blood donors.